WordPress/gutenberg/docs/reference-guides/data/data-core.md

 _Returns_

--   `EntityRecord | undefined`: The entity record, merged with its edits.
+-   `undefined< EntityRecord > | undefined`: The entity record, merged with its edits.

 ### getEmbedPreview